wevo7526/Nexi/README.md

-Wealth Management and Consulting services powered by Langchai agents (claude-3-5-sonnet).
+Marketing Research and Consulting services powered by Langchain agents (claude-3-5-sonnet).

 Backend is Langchain python.